grimmpp/home-assistant-eltako/eltakodevice_discovery/readme.md

 Execute:
 ``python3 ha_discovery.py --verbose --eltakobus /dev/ttyUSB0 --output ha.yaml --offset-sender-address 0x0000B000``

+At some point the tool will ask you to wait for sensor messages.
+Wait for all automatically triggered messages from e.g. weather stations and push all switches you want to register in Home Assistant.
+You can end the detection by simply pressing ``Ctrl+c``.

 It will list you all the detected devices and sensors.
 As result you will receive a yaml which you can copy past into Home Assistant.
 Ensure that you find and enter manually all the needed EEPs for the listed sensors.